voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### August 17, 2022

+This release includes a major overhaul of the Transcribe App:
+* Transcribe App now supports Zoom Meeting Assitant App which can submit all your local Zoom Meeting recordings for transcription to the Transcribe App.
+* New Transcript Detail display that no longer requires paging and supports transcript from overlapping speech.
+* Transcribe App is now available on Edge - this way you can deploy it to all users in an Enterprise and keep all your confidential data local.

+This release includes improved offline speech-reccognition model with about 1.5% improvement in accuracy.

 ### May 24, 2022

 This release speeds up the transcript loading and provides tool-tips for prev/next buttons.